 With Teams, you can host and record online safety meetings directly from the application.
 Once the recording has loaded, you’ll receive a Teams notification and can access and watch the video through Microsoft Stream.
 Teams will automatically track attendees and archive chat history associated with the meeting.
 Power Automate can help remove the manual process of tracking attendance reports and task items using customizable workflows.
 These workflows can be configured to do simple tasks like set reminder emails and save meeting attendance reports in SharePoint, to more complex tasks that are unique to your specific business processes.

 You can also use Stream to review any previously recorded meetings, reference videos, and channels that were shared with you, and create channels to share safety training videos with your organization’s relevant departments.
 You can add Microsoft Stream directly to your Teams dashboard simply with the Stream Channel link you want to display.

 Our Chief Information Officers work with clients to help them identify how Office 365’s applications and features can be customized to fit their business, as well as how and when to implement the various tools available.

 How Do You Know if You’re Ready for Office 365?

 Yes, Office 365 can be customized around your business and the construction industry’s demand for mobile, easy-to-use technology.
 But you need the right level of dedicated internal resources and executive buy-in to successfully implement its applications across your organization.
 It can be difficult to gauge when it’s time for your firm to take the first step.
-Schedule time to speak with an Aldridge representative for more information about Office 365 and what an implementation may look like for your firm.
+Our IT consultation team can tell you more about Office 365 and what implementation may look like for your firm.